nartesfasrum/Urbot/README.md

 Set up a group on your Urbit for your bridge to reside in.

-Copy `example.ini` to `default.ini`, and modify it as appropriate to meet your needs.
+Copy `config.json.example` to `config.json`, and modify it as appropriate to meet your needs.

 Start the bridge: